wulab-github/BispAntonKMC/README.md

     2: sub_rot_along_axis.f   >>>>  the subroutine for 2D rotation of cell surface proteins along the membrane normal

-This program also provide the compiled excutable file: BispRBKMC
+This program also provides the compiled excutable file: BispRBKMC

-An sample output from the program is also provided:
+The outputs from the program is also provided, using the linker GS15 as a test system:

     1: BispRBKMCresult_simupara_SamplTry_TgCel_GS15_PDWT0.txt  >>>>  the list of all the simulation parameters including the diffusion constants, binding rates and concentration